MrKoh7/WonderfulMarketPlace/README.md

 - **Dual-role users** — every account can buy or sell; no admin role required.
 Sellers are prevented from purchasing their own products.
 - **Listings management** — sellers can create, edit, and delete their own products, with full ownership enforcement on every mutation.
 - **Product comments** — authenticated users can leave comments on any product listing.
-- **Search, filter & pagination** — keyword search, category/price filters, and URL-synced pagination so results are shareable and bookmarkable.
+- **Search & pagination** — keyword search with URL-synced pagination so results are shareable and bookmarkable.

 ### 🔐 Auth & Authorization
 - **Clerk authentication** — sign-up, sign-in, session management, and JWT-based API protection handled by Clerk.